 Fig: Search Options available in Home Page of TESS Database

-Basic Word Mark Search – The ‘Basic Word Mark Search’ is the first option among the three different search options that are available in Trademark Electronic Search System database.
-Unlike rest of the two options, this option can’t be used to search design marks and is typically useful for those trademark search professionals who are uninitiated.
+- Basic Word Mark Search – The ‘Basic Word Mark Search’ is the first option among the three different search options that are available in Trademark Electronic Search System database.
+Unlike rest of the two options, this option can’t be used to search design marks and is typically used by those trademark search professionals who are uninitiated.

 Once we select the basic word mark search option from the TESS homepage, we will land-up on to a fielded search form, with a drop-down menu displaying the search history at the top of the form.
 This fielded search form comes-up with plenty of features and functions that help people refine their search as per their need.

 If a searcher is not satisfied with the ‘basic word mark search‘ option and wishes to conduct an ‘Advanced Trademark Search’ they can do so by clicking on the ‘Structured Tab’ available on the blue horizontal menu at the top of the form.